Skip to main content

 HONEYMOON PERIOD

 Approximately 62% of children with T1D may experience partial remission, sometimes referred to as a honeymoon period.
-The duration of the remission varies from 6 weeks to 2 years.
+The duration of the remission varies from six weeks to two years.
 During remission, the pancreas continues to produce some insulin, decreasing and sometimes eliminating the need for treatment.
-However, once the “honeymoon period” ends there is an increased need for insulin therapy.
-Family education on what is happening during this period is important so that families are aware that the diabetes has not gone away and they are prepared for the time when insulin treatment will need to be increased (ADA, 2017a).
+However, once the honeymoon period ends, there is an increased need for insulin therapy.
+Family education on what is happening during this period is important so that families are aware that diabetes has not gone away and they are prepared for the time when insulin treatment will need to be increased (ADA, 2023b).

 Monitoring Blood Glucose

 The recommendation for children with T1D is for blood glucose checks before meals and at bedtime.
-This necessitates that some blood glucose checks be done while the child is at school or for preschool-age children while at daycare (ADA, 2017b).
-Children with T2D will also require several blood glucose checks on a daily basis, especially if they start on insulin therapy (FDA, 2018).
+This necessitates some blood glucose checks to be done while the child is at school or daycare.
+Children with T2D will also require several blood glucose checks daily, especially if they have begun insulin therapy (Mayo Clinic, 2023a, 2023b).

 Preventing Hypoglycemia